Activities

 Anniversary Weekend – October 24 & 25, 2026

-There will be a 200th Anniversary Dinner on Saturday October 24 followed by a special Anniversary service on Sunday October 25.
+There will be a 200th Anniversary Dinner on Saturday, October 24, followed by a special Anniversary service on Sunday, October 25.
 This event will include guest speakers and other special elements.
-While we haven’t marked Anniversary Sunday in many years, it was traditionally held in the month of October.
+While we haven’t marked Anniversary Sunday in many years, it was traditionally held in October.

 Restoration of the Griffin Stone

-On Sunday, June 14th, we will reflect on the history of St. Andrew’s Ancaster and include a time of remembrance in the church cemetery for all those who have gone before us in faith – both from St. Andrew’s and our former sister church in Alberton.
-As a part of our 200th Anniversary celebrations we are restoring the gravestone of Enerals and Priscilla Griffin.
+As part of our Anniversary celebrations we restored the gravestone of Enerals and Priscilla Griffin.
 Enerals Griffin was an early African American farmer in Ancaster (arriving in 1834) whose home is now the Griffin House National Historic Site.
-The restoration work will be completed for Heritage Sunday.

 St. Andrew’s Steeple